flutter/website/src/desktop/index.md

   This page covers desktop support, which is available as a beta release for
   Windows (Win32), macOS and Linux.
 The Windows UWP support is available as an alpha release.
-Beta support still has notable feature gaps, including accessibility support.
-Meanwhile, the Windows UWP alpha release is still in very active development.
+  The UWP variant is community supported.

   You can try a beta snapshot of desktop support on the `stable` channel, or you can keep up with the latest changes to desktop on the `beta` channel.
 For Windows UWP you need to be on the `master` channel.